Cause of Death (video game): Critical reception

 Cause of Death has received almost universal acclaim, albeit in most cases while only the first episode was reviewed so it may not be representative of the series as a whole.

 Brad Gallaway of GameCritics.com said "Cause of Death: Volume 1—The Maskmaker isn't the sort of thing that I'd want to play all the time or for long stretches", and described it as a "little morsel of romance-flavored cotton candy".
-Dave Walsh of Five Star Apps said "If you’re a big CSI or crime-genre fan I would say you definitely need to download this game when you have the chance", and rated it 5 stars out of 5.
-Chris Hall of 148 Apps gave the series a rating of 4.5 out of 5 stars, saying "While it probably won’t be of much interest to those who aren’t interested in reading, Cause of Death is definitely the best interactive novel that I’ve come across in the App Store.
-It’s fairly smart, flows nicely, and most importantly, is fun.
+Dave Walsh of Five Star Apps said "If you're a big CSI or crime-genre fan I would say you definitely need to download this game when you have the chance", and rated it 5 stars out of 5.
+Chris Hall of 148Apps gave the series a rating of 4.5 out of 5 stars, saying "While it probably won't be of much interest to those who aren't interested in reading, Cause of Death is definitely the best interactive novel that I've come across in the App Store.
+It's fairly smart, flows nicely, and most importantly, is fun.
 App Unwrapper gave the game 5/5 stars, writing "The story is creepy and satisfying, with enough twists to keep you guessing till the end.
-If you’re a fan of horror or suspense stories, you won’t want to miss this one."
+If you're a fan of horror or suspense stories, you won't want to miss this one."
 Andrew Webster of Gamezebo said "Cause of Death: Can You Catch the Killer? is as heart pounding as any thriller on TV, even if it is essentially a text based adventure.
-The actual interactivity is quite limited, but the game is so well written and finely tuned that it doesn’t matter.
-It also features a great episodic structure that hopefully means we’ll still be playing Cause of Death for some time to come", and gave the game 4 out of 5 stars.
-Gamers Sphere gave the game 8.5 out of 10, writing "The game’s believable characters and well-written dialogue kept me extremely interested in the story, and the plot itself is clever and enjoyable.
+The actual interactivity is quite limited, but the game is so well written and finely tuned that it doesn't matter.
+It also features a great episodic structure that hopefully means we'll still be playing Cause of Death for some time to come", and gave the game 4 out of 5 stars.
+Gamers Sphere gave the game 8.5 out of 10, writing "The game's believable characters and well-written dialogue kept me extremely interested in the story, and the plot itself is clever and enjoyable.
 I felt like some of the quick-time events were unnecessary, but they are definitely not a deal breaker." iFanzine wrote that the game was "An intelligently written and gripping thriller powered by well implemented interactive elements, impressive production values and the gloss of a big-budget TV show.
 In short, a must-read game".